brrd/abricotine/README.md

 Abricotine is still in beta development.
 If you find a bug please report it [in the dedicated bug tracker](https://github.com/brrd/Abricotine/issues).

-## Supported platforms

-Abricotine is currently working on Windows (7 or later) and Linux.

-Since the app is developed with the [Electron framework](http://electron.atom.io/), the OSX support is in theory possible and should be relatively easy to add.
-As a Linux user I'm not planning to develop this feature, but of course your Pull Requests are welcome and encouraged!

 ## Installation and usage

+Abricotine is working on Windows (7 and later), Linux and OSX.

+### Installation from binaries

+Please note that prebuilt binaries are not provided for OSX, so Mac users will need to build the app by themselves (see ["Building and packaging"](#building-and-packaging)).

+For Windows and Linux users, the following installation method is recommended:

 1. Download prebuilt binaries from the [Releases page](https://github.com/brrd/Abricotine/releases),
 2. Extract the archive,